Q: What changes have you experienced since your official debut as a high school student in Tokyo one year ago, and now as a professional?

 Q, changing the topic a bit, you mentioned Mahrez as your favorite player in your profile.
 Do you regularly watch the Premier League?

-I often watch Manchester City's matches.
-Tokyo and their playing style are similar, and I think Coach Albert also showed us footage of Manchester City's matches during last season's camp, so I watch them because I want to play that kind of soccer.
-There is a lot to learn from foreign players, and I became a fan after watching moments where the left-handed Mahrez player scored or assisted.
-He is not a very physically strong player, but I hope to imitate his technique of shifting slightly with his left foot to take a shot.
+A, I often watch Manchester City’s matches.
+Their playing style is similar to Tokyo’s, and Albert PUIG ORTONEDA also showed videos of Manchester City’s games during last season’s camp, so I think he wants us to play that kind of football, which is why I watch them.
+There is a lot to learn from overseas players, and watching Mahrez, who is also left-footed, score and assist made me like him.
+Although he is not very physically strong, I hope to imitate his technique of slightly adjusting his shot with his left foot.

 Q, please tell us about your future vision.

-First of all, I want to achieve results in Tokyo and then try playing football overseas.
-But my priority is still to succeed in Tokyo.
+A, first I want to achieve results with Tokyo, and then I would like to try playing soccer overseas.
+But of course, my top priority is to succeed with Tokyo.

 <Yuta ARAI, who is training at the Kodaira Ground>